umbraco/Umbraco.Forms.Integrations/README.md

 [Hubspot](./src/Umbraco.Forms.Integrations.Crm.Hubspot/) - a custom workflow allowing form form entries to be mapped to a HubSpot contact record, and stored within the CRM platform.

-[ActiveCampaign](./src/Umbraco.Forms.Integrations.Crm.ActiveCampaign/) - a custom workflow allowing form entries to be mapped to an ActiveCampaign contact, and stored withing the CRM platform.
+[ActiveCampaign](./src/Umbraco.Forms.Integrations.Crm.ActiveCampaign/) - a custom workflow allowing form entries to be mapped to an ActiveCampaign contact, and stored within the CRM platform.

 ### Automation